visioninhope/foundationallm/docs/setup-guides/vectorization/vectorization-worker.md

 | --- | --- |
 | `FoundationaLLM:AppConfig:ConnectionString` | Connection string to the Azure App Configuration instance. |

-The following table describes the required configuration parameters for the vectorization pipelines.
+The following table describes the required App Configuration parameters for the vectorization pipelines.

 | App Configuration Key | Default Value | Description |
 | --- | --- | --- |